jeswheel/arima2/README.md

 `ggplot2` package so that we can visualize a fitted model.
-To compare the roots of the model fit using multiple restarts to the model fit using `stats::arima`, I will modify the class of the `arma` object so that it can easily be plotted.
+To compare the roots of the model fit using multiple restarts to the model fit using `stats::arima`, I will modify the class of the `arma` object so that it can easily be plotted:

 ``` r
 class(arma) <- c("Arima2", class(arma))